tiffanychu90/simple-coronavirus-report/getting_started.md

 Download [Docker for Macs](https://docs.docker.com/docker-for-mac/release-notes/), download 3.1.0.

 During the install, make sure both `Install required Windows components for WSL 2` and `Add shortcut to desktop` are checked.
+You do not need to create a login with Docker to use it.

 ### GitHub

-Go to GitHub and create an account.
+Go to [GitHub](https://github.com/) and create an account.
 While all the code in the repo is public, you'll be practicing how to use GitHub to collaborate and use version control for your work!

 With GitHub, there is the **local** and **remote** version of the repo.
 * Local: the entire repo, its folders, files that's on your computer